horizontalsystems/horizontalsystems.github.io/index.md

 layout: default
 ---

-We are decentralized org that builds beautiful trully decentralized apps, for smartphones.
+Eternal apps that don't fail and are designed to work indefintely.

-These apps are not dependent on any centrally-managed servers or human personnel and are designed to operare indefinitely.
-They are peer-to-peer, enabling users to communicate with each other directly on a Blockchain.
+Horizontal Systems builds apps that are not dependent on any centrally-managed servers or human personnel and are designed to operare indefinitely.
+These apps are fully peer-to-peer, enabling users to communicate with each other directly, without any intermediary.

 ![Decentralized Apps (DApps)](/assets/images/dapps.png)